 SMA Sunny Portal

-The Sunny Portal monitoring is one of the best free monitoring packages available on the market, and is a great selling point for end user customers of the SMA inverters.
-It gives great oversight of the performance of the solar system.
+The Sunny Portal is the free cloud-based monitoring platform from SMA.
+It provides a great insight into the performance of the solar system, plus more detail can be obtained once you can figure out how to navigate the rather tricky menu and charting interface.
 This is a vital piece of software given that the new Sunny Boy and Sunny Tripower inverters do not have a display.
-The latest model SMA inverters all ship with wifi webconnect as standard, so it is very easy to setup the Sunny Portal monitoring.
+The latest model SMA inverters all ship with wifi webconnect as standard, so it is relatively easy to setup the Sunny Portal monitoring.

-When adding the optional Sunny Home Manager 2.0 energy meter, the Sunny Portal gives great insight into your home energy use.
+The Sunny Home Manager is required to enable complete consumption and solar generation monitoring, however it is prohibitively expensive compared to most other energy meters on the market at close to double the price.
+For those who can afford the optional Sunny Home Manager 2.0 energy meter, it provides gives great insight into home energy consumption.
 Also, if Tigo optimisers are added to the panels, Sunny Portal allows installers and property owners to see the performance of individual panels in real time.

 Unfortunately the SMA mobile App is still very limited and does not provide real time or direct system monitoring and has very limited functionality.
 It is surprising that SMA has not developed the app to be more user friendly and functional like the sunny portal.